thomasballinger/dalsegno/readme.md

 * (**lambda** [*parameter1*...] *expression*)
 * (**defn** *name* [*parameter1*...] *expression*)

-*defn* expressions work update a global table of named functions in addition to evaluating to a function.
+*defn* expressions update a global table of named functions in addition to evaluating to a function.

 ### API

-Identifier lookup checks the local namespace, then outer scopes.
-Next is the standard library and builtin functions:
+Identifier lookup checks the local scope, outer scopes, then the standard library and builtin functions:

 * standard library - written in this this language and can be stepped through
   * (map *func* *array*)
   * (reduce *func* *array* *initial*)
   * (filter *func* *array*)
-* builtins
+* builtins - written in JavaScript and execute in a single tick
   * (display *expr* [...]) - just (`console.log(args)`)
   * binary operators (prefix notation, like `(+ 2 2)`)
   * boolean logic